 A Mysterious Rainstorm

 One day, you notice storm clouds outside.
-When you run out in your boots to splash in the puddles you can see that it isn’t raining water!
-What caused this storm and what is raining from the sky?
+When you run out in your boots to splash in the puddles, you notice that it isn’t raining water!
+What caused this storm, and what is raining from the sky?

 The Perfect Day

-One morning you wake up and it’s the perfect spring day.
-What is your idea of a perfect spring day and what would you do on that day?
+You wake up one morning, and it’s the perfect spring day.
+What is your idea of a perfect spring day, and what would you do on that day?

-Looking for some spring decor items and inspiration to dress up your classroom for the change of seasons?
-Be sure to check out these other posts or visit the online store to browse hundreds of teacher favorite decor items and supplies.
+Looking for some spring décor items and inspiration to dress up your classroom for the change of seasons?
+Be sure to visit our online store and browse hundreds of teacher favorite décor items and supplies.

 Spring Cleaning Tips & Inspiration

 Spring inspires lots of teachers to whip their classrooms into shape before the big end of the year pack-up.
-Get spring cleaning with these special tips for the classroom and don’t forget to stock up on some safe and effective Green Clean products for classroom surfaces.
+Get spring cleaning with these special tips for the classroom.
+Don’t forget to stock up on some safe and effective eco-friendly cleaning products for classroom surfaces.

 More Literacy and Classroom Library Ideas and Must-Haves

-If you’re looking for more ways to engage your students in learning and encourage reading, stop by the Literacy & Reading topic page to see what’s new.
-From Balanced Literacy to ideas for Dyslexia and Struggling Readers, you’ll find resources and tips to help students grow and learn.
+If you’re looking for more ways to engage students in learning and encourage reading, stop by the Reading & Literacy topic page to see what’s new.
+You’ll even find ideas for Dyslexia and Struggling Readers, along with resources and tips to help all students grow and learn.